 Do you remember the game hide and seek?

-The older kids are different story.
-I’ve often given up looking for my 8 and 11 year olds because they hide in the most obscure places.
+The older kids are a different story.
+I’ve often given up looking for my 8 and 11-year-olds because they hide in the most obscure places.
 It’s frustrating when I can’t find them.